 Dogs usually eat heartily, but if they have pain in their mouth, they eat slowly and sometimes drop food that is too large or difficult to chew.
 They may also chew on only one side of the mouth.

-If the pain in the mouth is too severe, the dog will stop eating altogether.
+If the pain in the mouth is too severe, the dog will show less interest in eating and may even stop eating altogether.

 Drooling is a sign of pain.
 If your dog suddenly drools a lot, be sure to check inside his mouth for possible dental problems.

 You will also notice other signs indicating that the dog is in pain, such as pawing at the mouth, lethargy, and reluctance to play or move.

 The most common causes of bad breath in dogs are periodontal diseases such as gingivitis and periodontitis.
 If your dog has bad breath and is drooling excessively, there is a high chance that he is suffering from some form of dental problems.

 A dog with periodontal disease has gums that have turned red.
 That is the result of inflammation of the gums – there is an increase in blood supply and an influx of white blood cells to fight infection.

 Dogs with dental problems bleed easily (sometimes even when eating) because inflammation can weaken the walls of the blood vessels.